bhagiradhijayaram/CommentVault/README.md

 ---
 ## Navigation

-Profile Page
+**Home Page**
+Click on the website logo in the header to return to the Home Page.

+**Profile Page**

 Click on the profile logo in the header to navigate to the Profile Page.

-Comments Dashboard
+**Comments Dashboard**

 From the Profile Page, click the left arrow icon to navigate to the Comments Dashboard.

-Home Page
-Click on the website logo in the header to return to the Home Page.

 ---